novomatic-tech/ansible-role-haproxy/README.md

 Ansible-role-haproxy
 =========

-Installs HAProxy on RedHat/CentOS server.
+Installs HAProxy on RedHat/CentOS and Ubuntu server.

 **Note**: This roles use _community_ HAProxy package in version 1.8.